openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 [Pancreabble]: https://github.com/mddub/pancreabble

 Once you've done the first stages above, you'll need to do generate a status file that can be passed over to the Pebble Urchin watch face.
-Fortunately, the core of this is available in the Dev branch of oref0.
+Fortunately, the core of this is available in oref0.

 Go to `~src/oref0/bin` and look for `peb-urchin-status.sh`.
 This gives you the basic framework to generate output files that can be used with Pancreabble.
 To use it, you'll need to install jq using: